Competitor And Migration Q&A

 Is Polygon.io Now Massive?

-A short migration-focused answer for Polygon options API search intent.
+A migration-focused guide for Polygon.io, Massive, and options API evaluation.

 Yes.
 Polygon.io has rebranded to Massive.
 Current evaluations should check Massive documentation, SDKs, domains, account details, and terms.
 CuteMarkets keeps the options-data evaluation separate: options chains, contracts, quotes, trades, snapshots, Greeks, open interest, and expirations.